Louhc/PIP_FRI-and-DePIP_FRI/README.md

 <h1 align="center">Soloist (Distributed SNARKs for Rank-1 Constraint System)</h1>

-___Soloist___ is a Rust library for a distributed SNARK for R1CS with constant proof size, constant verifier complexity, and constant amortized communication complexity.
+This is a Rust library for ___Soloist___, a distributed SNARK for R1CS with constant proof size, constant verifier complexity, and constant amortized communication complexity.
-It also includes various implementations which may of independent interests, such as an improved inner product argument with constant proof size following the "Polynomial interactive oracle proof (PIOP) + Polynomial commitment scheme (PCS)" approach, and a bivariate batch KZG PCS first supporting multiple polynomials and points.
+This library also includes implementations and benmarks of the underlying sub-protocols, such as an improved inner product argument with constant proof size from univariate sum-check and coefficient-based polynomials, and a bivariate batch KZG PCS first supporting multiple polynomials and multiple points.

 **WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is NOT ready for production use.